PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_removal.md

 ## Traveling down the gradient

 We have simulated how CheY-P changes when the cell is moving up the attractant gradient.
-At the higher concentration the cell adapted to, methylation states are changed so that they can compensate for the more ligand-receptor binding to restore the CheY-P value.
+With higher concentrations, methylation states are changed so that they can compensate for the more ligand-receptor binding to restore the CheY-P value.
 What if the ligands are removed?
 Along with increased CheY-P because the cell need to tumble more to "escape" from the wrong direction, we should see methylation states restore to the states before the addition of ligands.

 The simulation can be downloaded here: <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/removal.bngl" download="removal.bngl">removal.bngl</a>